-Eye movements can decomposed into "Version" and "Vergence".
+Eye movements can decomposed into "Version" and "Vergence", Controlled by the sum and difference of the rotation of the individual eyes.
 Version perceives relative direction in head centered coordinates.

 Vergence perceives relative depth.

 Vergence and version are described by the Vief-Muller Circle.